KacperPuda/Games/BitMaster/README.md

 # BitMaster
- Game written for the Basics of Programming course on IT in Gdansk University Of Technology.
+A game was written for the Basics of Programming course on IT at the Gdansk University Of Technology.